 - Refer to the Federal Trade Commission (FTC).
 The FTC has published a Security Guide for Business and it is a great place to start or revise your plan.
 All businesses should cross-reference this guide from time to time to make sure they are staying up-to-date and to measure up their own practices against those recommended by the FTC.

 - Enforce restrictive data permissions.
 So much comes down to employee security and knowledge.
 Only those employees with a need-to-know should have access to passwords and other secure information.
 The more people who have access, the more potential for problems.
 Enforce your policies and change passwords and other security information frequently.

 - Bring in a specialist.
 Not every business has the means to hire an outside expert, but, if you can, it could be one of the smartest decisions you could make.
 Just like you are an expert in your own business, these professionals are experts in theirs.
-They can provide an invaluable education to you and your employees about best practices and security tips.
+They can provide invaluable education to you and your employees about best practices and security tips.
 They can also review your current policies and advise any applicable changes.

-Creating a culture of security is vital to the longevity of your business.
+Creating a culture of security like Hire Image is vital to the longevity of your business.
 Taking steps now to safeguard sensitive information before any breaches occur is not only smart, it demonstrates a deep, value-based sense of professionalism and integrity in your business operations, which goes a long way with employee and customer satisfaction and loyalty.